Eviction and homeless prevention programs in Michigan.

-Government grants that are issued to non-profits in Michigan as part of the Continuum of Care program can help tenants that are faced with an eviction as well as the currently homeless.
-Qualified residents can access a wide variety of resources that are offered.
+Government grants that are issued to non-profits in Michigan as part of the Continuum of Care or SER program can help tenants that are faced with an eviction as well as the currently homeless.
+Qualified residents can access a wide variety of resources that are offered from the programs listed below.
 Assistance includes access to transitional housing, emergency rental assistance to stop an eviction, case management, and even funds to pay a portion of a security deposit on a new, low income apartment.
 Other support is also available to applicants that satisfy Housing and Urban Development guidelines.

 While short term aid may be offered in some part of Michigan, the true focus is on breaking the cycle of poverty or homelessness.
 Non-profit agencies as well as other groups will therefore provide case management and self-sufficiency services.

 As part of this, some of what may be available includes referrals to job placement and training programs in the state.
 Additional support will be offered in coordination with non-profit credit counseling agencies and others.
 This can address financial matters, such as help families create a budget or rebuild their credit.
 These activities can help break the cycle of homelessness.

 Emergency assistance to stop evictions or homelessness in Michigan

 Renters facing imminent eviction can sometimes receive emergency assistance as well.
 This is more likely offered to families that are faced with a one time, short term crisis.
 There may be free legal aid and landlord mediation provided.
 Other assistance may be provided in the form of cash to pay any back rent.
 Or a non-profit may provide a loan for certain housing expenses or rental costs, which will limit the organizations overall risk as the funds will need to be repaid by the participant.